abinit/abinit/doc/tutorial/ffield.md

 Al, will define the first type of atom.
 The second to be mentioned, for As, will define the second type of atom.
-It might the first time that you encounter this situation (more than one type of atoms) in the tutorials, at variance with the four "basic" lessons.
+It might the first time that you encounter this situation (more than one type of atoms) in the tutorials, at variance with the four "basic" tutorials.

 Because of the use of two types of atoms, have also a look at the following input variables present, in the "input" file: